shopware/docs/resources/guidelines/documentation-guidelines/06-doc-process.md

 Now, are you thinking of how to kick-start?

-Refer to our [developer documentation](https://handbook.shopware.com/Product/Guides/Development/DeveloperDocumentation) for the complete process, from cloning the [shopware/docs](https://github.com/shopware/docs) repository to publishing the content.
+Refer to our [GitHub repository](https://github.com/shopware/docs) for the complete process, from cloning the repository to publishing the content.

 Well-defined writing leads to a more consistent, efficient learning experience for readers.
 We want to establish a common process for writing, reviewing, iterating, and maintaining documentation.